-"對不起, 請原諒, 謝謝你, 我愛你: Sorry, please forgive, thank you, i love you.
-True words to your body when your body is ill," said Lao He Shang Chin Kung
+"對不起, 原諒我, 謝謝你, 我愛你, I am sorry, forgive me, thank you, I love you."
+True words to your body when your body's ill, said Lao He Shang Chin Kung

-"A lie is a debt to the true, sooner or later the debt's paid"
+"A lie's a debt to the true, sooner or later the debt's paid"

 "Miners work in the dark, they see everything"